2381: Shifting-Letters-II

 through the array regardless, it would be most efficient to

-simulatenously calculate and shift s[i]
+simulatenously calculate and shift s[i].

-We can do this using a global counter
+We can do this using a global counter variable to keep

-track of each character’s shift
+track of each character’s shift amount when we iterate past

 them.